AugurProject/augur-core/README.md

 # Additional Notes:

-There are no floats or strings in the serpent language.
+There are no floats in the serpent language.
 In cases where strings are used, they are actually stored numerically as integers.

 All augur-core contracts use fixedpoint (no floats).
 So sub-ether values in serpent would be represented as integers whose value